hikarocordeiro/d3-challenge/README.md

 ## About

-This challenge was planned to be coded using machine learning, but due to the lack of time I decided to use a linear regression calculation, using the formula:
+This challenge was planned to be coded using machine learning, but due to the lack of time and knowledge I decided to use a linear regression calculation, using the formula:

 ```
 m.x + b = y